lbegui12/Dataquest-Guided-Projects/README.md

 - Handwritten digit recognition : quite self-explanatory, here we'll take a look at different classifying algorithm (KNN, MLP, decision tree and Random Forest).

 - House Sale Price Estimation : Here we'll use the AmesHousing dataset to predict the price of a house.
 Building a better model at incrementally while creating a well structured method in the process.
 It all comes down to three main steps : transform the features, select them and testing the model.
 This a is a great start for any prediction problem.

+- Predicting Stock Market : you want to get rich real fast and easy ?
+Here is the solution !
+Here we'll predict the stock market using feature engineering and a mere linear regression.
+A good starting point for time series analysis !